Posted on March 1, 2017 in Teens

 There are many benefits to using psychodrama for addiction, whether with adults or teens.
 While individuals might dispassionately relate their stories in an ordinary group therapy session, psychodrama requires them to “re-live” the experience, and usually brings up the same strong emotions he or she felt at the time.

 Another way psychodrama for addiction can be helpful is in the process of watching your own actions being played out by other people in the group.
 People with addictions are often skilled in rationalizing their own behavior and “making excuses” for themselves, but this isn’t as easy to do when you’re watching your actions “performed” by somebody else.
 As well as getting a different perspective on the issue, individuals can try to “help themselves” by suggesting courses of action for the individual in their role.

 Psychodrama is particularly useful for teens because it doesn’t depend on a dry, verbal description of emotions or thought processes.
 Instead, acting out a relevant situation makes it easier to express complex, upsetting or otherwise challenging emotions and thoughts.
 As well as this, the psychodrama takes place in a safe space, where the individual can try out different potential solutions to problems and explore their own and others’ feelings without judgment.

 This all makes psychodrama for addiction in teens a valuable approach.
 It can also be combined with other therapeutic approaches such as cognitive behavioral therapy to ensure the issue is comprehensively addressed.
-If you think your teen could benefit from psychodrama, discuss the option with a counselor or your drug rehab center.
+If you think your teen could benefit from psychodrama, discuss the option with a counselor or your drug and alcohol rehab center.

 “What is Psychodrama, Sociometry and Sociodrama?” – American Society of Group Psychotherapy and Psychodrama